mhartle/haley/README.md

 ```

 * Use the builders accordingly; eg. to create an fictious Account HAL
-  resource for a user Jack Smith who has two repositories, the following
+  resource for a user John Smith who has two repositories, the following
   code snippet

 ```